Drive engagement and results with unparalleled email deliverability

 In summary, Maropost provided the perfect foundation for the New York Post to achieve their ambitious email goals.

-Email functionality and user experience Better engagement and deepen relationship with users
+Better engagement and deepen relationship with users

 After a comprehensive IP warming process during onboarding, the New York Post began leveraging Maropost to actively pursue list growth, launch new email products, and improve their email offering.